Uvacoder/uvacoderportfolio61/posts/you-already-know-how-to-code-part-2.md

 ```

 Run the function now.
-You will see the output as “Hello from a function”, because our function currently just prints that text.
+You will see the output as `Hello from a function`, because our function currently just prints that text.
 Let’s fix that.

 ```